1990s Baseball Cards Worth Money: Highest Value

 Ken Griffey Jr. was a man who changed baseball, in a way.
 He played differently, acted differently, and even struck out differently than the players who came before him.
 He represented a new era of Major League Baseball players and will forever be one of the most popular players of all time.
 Griffey went to 13 All-Star games and won an AL MVP award.
 He also won 10 Gold Gloves and seven Silver Slugger awards.
 He was a first-ballot Hall of Fame inductee with over 99 percent of the committee voting for him (who were the geniuses that made up the 1 percent who didn’t vote for him??).

 Chipper Jones is one of the greatest Braves to ever play the game.
 Jones played his entire career with the Braves (something that has been lost in the modern age of free agency).
 He was an eight-time All-Star and a World Series Champion.
 He won seven Silver Slugger Awards and was the AL home run leader in four different seasons.
 All of which makes his cards some of the most valuable of the 80’s and 90’s.
-There are only a handful of these particular cards circulation and even less in mint condition.
+There are only a handful of these particular cards in circulation and even less in mint condition.
 The card features Chipper posing with the baseball bat on his shoulders.
 Simple.
 What’s not as simple is the price tag that can exceed $10,000!
 Needless to say one of the top baseball cards worth money of the entire decade.

 For whatever reason, collectors LOVE a good error card.
 Probably because there are way less in stock, making them a rare find.
 Either way, folks love em’.
 While not as cool as the wrong photo Barry Bonds card we talked about earlier, this 1990 Topps Frank Thomas is a nice find.
 When Topps peeled the cards from the printing press, apparently Frank Thomas’ name was nowhere to be found on it on some of them.
 That’s right, it is a picture of the gigantic Frank Thomas without his name on it.
 This card has been known to exceed $20,000 when the auction-goers get nutty.
 Yes, you read that correctly.
 Over $20k.
 Thomas was a two-time AL MVP and won a batting title, he is thought of as one of the greatest designated hitters ever.